Raku/doc/writing-docs/STYLEGUIDE.md

 ambiguous.
 Opt for `The first line of this example initializes an empty hash`.

+In general, try to put yourself in the shoes of someone with no previous exposition to the language.
+Although it might seem obvious to you that only the first line can in fact initialize a hash, the documentation is targeted at people with no previous exposition to the language.

 ### 'say' vs 'put'

 While there is no hard and fast rule about which of these routines to use